The calm before the storm: OC Transpo Winter Readiness

-Ottawa has seen its fair share of winter storms.
+Every year, Ottawa sees its fair share of winter storms.
 We never know what mother nature is going to throw at us.
-Travelling in the snow can be challenging.

 Before the storm

-Well before the first snowflake, OC Transpo crews begin preparing the O-Train system for winter:
+Well before the first snowflake, OC Transpo crews take multiple steps to prepare the O-Train system for winter:

 - Snow fencing is strategically installed to prevent drifting snow.